 Short inspirational stories are powerful reads; the best thing is that they are easy to digest, and there’s always a moral at the end of each story.
 Whether they are true stories or not, whether they are legends hundreds of years old, some stories are so powerful and inspirational they will get you thinking.

 We get inspired by the strength of the human spirit, and we learn how to be a better person, more sensitive, supportive, kind, and loving.
-Here, we present you a great collection of inspirational stories that will encourage you to look within and help to find the true values that are worth aiming for.
+Here, we present you with a great collection of inspirational stories that will encourage you to look within and help to find the true values that are worth aiming for.

 A broken arrow